Weather of 2010: February 1–4

 A cyclone and heavy rain-induced floods hit the Canary islands on February 1 and 2.
 An unusual event dropped 82 mm of rain and flooded out 27,000 homes over a 24-hour period.
 Some mobile phones become inoperable due to storm-related interference and power supplies were cut overnight in some places.
 The average February rainfall is only 36 millimeters.

 February 4 saw the worst winter in Beijing in 50 years, and the worst in Seoul in 70 years.
 The snow and frost activity was proving to be exceptionally bad that winter across northern India.
-Official reports suggest that the states of Punjab, Bihar, Haryana and Uttar Pradesh have borne the brunt of the freezing temperatures in India.
+Official reports suggest that the states of Punjab, Bihar, Haryana and Uttar Pradesh had borne the brunt of the freezing temperatures in India.

 Officials at Canada's Vancouver Games were also worried about the lack of snow and frost as the city experienced its warmest January ever as the temperature never went below −2 °C. The average daily high and low for January 2010 was 9.7 and 4.3 °C at the airport, which was way above the average high of 5 °C and the average low of −1 °C for January.
 No snow was also recorded in January compared to an average of about 17 cm and an average snow depth of 1 cm.

 The east coast had records various record low temperatures in southern states such as Georgia Alabama and Florida in the US.
 The eastern seaboard, had like the Western Seaboard also suffered one of the worst winters on record.
-An already snow bound Washington, D.C. was expected to receive up to another 20 inches of snow that weekend.
+An already snow bound Washington, D.C., was expected to receive up to another 20 inches of snow that weekend.
 Snow was also threatening the American football championship event known as the Super Bowl.